 - 11.1.2 The Council employs Chief Officers under JNC terms and conditions which are incorporated within their contracts.
 The JNC for Chief Executives and Chief Officers negotiates on national (UK) annual cost of living pay increases for this group and any award of the same is determined on this basis.
 Chief Officers employed under JNC terms and conditions are contractually entitled to any national JNC determined pay rises and this Council will therefore pay these as and when determined, in accordance with current contractual requirements.
-Any other proposal to determine or vary the remuneration of Chief Officers (or those to be appointed as Chief Officers) must be approved by Full Council. - 11.1.3 The Local Government (Democracy) (Wales) Act 2013 provides an Independent Remuneration Panel for Wales (IRP) with powers to make recommendations in relation to any policy in an authority's Pay Policy Statement which relates to the salary of the Chief Executive, or any proposed change of salary of the Chief Executive.

-The Council must therefore consult the IRP about any proposed changes to the salary of the Chief Executive (except one which is commensurate to a change affecting the authority's other staff more generally) and have regard to their recommendations.
+Any other proposal to determine or vary the remuneration of Chief Officers (or those to be appointed as Chief Officers) must be approved by Full Council. - 11.1.3 The Local Government (Democracy) (Wales) Act 2013 provides an Independent Remuneration Panel for Wales (IRP) with powers to make recommendations in relation to any policy in an authority's Pay Policy Statement which relates to the salary of the Chief Executive, or any proposed change of salary of the Chief Executive. - 11.1.4 The Council must therefore consult the IRP about any proposed changes to the salary of the Chief Executive (except one which is commensurate to a change affecting the authority's other staff more generally) and have regard to their recommendations.
 If the authority chooses not to follow the advice of the Panel it may become subject to a Ministerial direction to reconsider the position.
-The Act also allows authorities to reduce (but not increase) the salary payable to the Chief Executive in advance of a recommendation from the IRP, so long as the contract under which the salary is payable does not prevent the authority from changing the salary after receiving a recommendation.

-The Welsh Local Government Association will notify the Independent Remuneration Panel of national pay awards on behalf of the Council.
+The Act also allows authorities to reduce (but not increase) the salary payable to the Chief Executive in advance of a recommendation from the IRP, so long as the contract under which the salary is payable does not prevent the authority from changing the salary after receiving a recommendation. - 11.1.5 The Welsh Local Government Association will notify the Independent Remuneration Panel of national pay awards on behalf of the Council. - 11.1.6 In addition to agreeing the parameters for setting the pay of Chief Officers, Full Council will be given the opportunity to approve salary packages for any new posts that come within the scope of this Pay Policy Statement and as defined within the Act as being £100,000, or greater, per annum.
+For this purpose, salary packages will include salary, bonuses, fees, allowances routinely payable, any expenses/allowances chargeable to UK income tax, any other benefits in kind to which the officer is entitled as a result of their employment and any increase in or enhancement of the Chief Officer's pension entitlement where the increase or enhancement is as a result of a resolution of the Council.